ESA-SCIRoCCo/sci-sm-tutorials/README.md

 ## Start jupyter notebook

 * Open terminal, type 'jupyter notebook'
-* A new tab is opened in your browser where you can select any exercise you wish from the before cloned Git repository.
+* A new tab is opened in your browser where you can select any exercise you wish from the previously cloned Git repository.